SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/exercises-graphical-and-web-apps/exercises-graphical-and-web-apps.md

 ## Console, Graphical and Web Applications

-With **console applications**, as you can figure out yourselves, **all operations** for reading input and printing output are **done through the console**. **The input data is inserted** in the console, which is then read by the application, also in it, and the **output data is printed** on the console after or during the runtime of the program.
+With **console applications**, as you can figure out yourselves, **all operations** for reading input and printing output are **done through the console**. **The input data is entered** in the console, which is then read by the application, also in it, and the **output data is printed** on the console after or during the runtime of the program.

 While a console application **uses the text console**, web applications **use web-based user interface**.
 To **execute them**, two things are needed – **a web server** and **a web browser**, as **the browser** plays the main role in **the visualization of the data and the interaction with the user**.
 Web applications are much more pleasant for the user, they visually look better, and a mouse and touch screen can be used \(for tablets and smartphones\), but programming stands behind all of that.
 And this is why **we have to learn to program** and we have already made our first very little steps towards that.